What is Accounting Conservatism?

 - The U.S. Generally Accepted Accounting Principles (GAAP) requires all companies to adhere to the accounting principles to guarantee the utmost accuracy when reporting their financial statements.

-- Although accounting conservatism encourages managers to make optimal decisions, it leaves room for manipulation of accounting values.
+- Although accounting conservatism encourages managers to use professional judgment, it leaves some room for manipulating accounting values.

 How Accounting Conservatism Works